Embedding the Threekit Player

 showLoadingThumbnail (optional)

-Parameter to display a snapshot while the player is loading, default value is false
+Parameter to display a snapshot while the player is loading, default value is false.
+You can provide an object:

 showLoadingProgress (optional)